GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### For all its power, the computer is a harsh taskmaster.
-Its programs must be correct, and what we wish to say must be said accurately in every detail.
+> ### It turns out that style matters in programming for the same reason that it matters in writing.
+It makes for better reading.
 >
-> ~ *Alan Perlis*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts